 Writing isn’t always the easiest thing.
 Thankfully, there are all types of apps out there to make the process easier by helping you stay organized and focused.
-Whether you are writing for a living or just making a grocery list, these apps will help you complete your project with ease.
+Whether you are writing for a living or just making a grocery list, these free apps for writers will help you complete your project with ease.

 Come on.
 You were expecting this.
 But our writers really do believe that ProWritingAid should be at the top of this list.
 ProWritingAid is an online editor, writing coach, and style guide, all rolled into one.
 It highlights a range of potential pitfalls in your writing that your grammar checker misses, like overused words, transitions, vague and abstract words, and more.

 The free ProWritingAid online editing tool allows you to upload your documents and access more than 20 in-depth writing reports, which will help you improve the strength and clarity of your texts quickly and easily.

 You'll get an overview of your writing, with tips on how to make the most improvement in the shortest amount of time.
 You'll also keep learning while you write with informational videos and blog articles that pop up as part of ProWritingAid's suggestions.

 Check out this review and tutorial by bestselling author, Joanna Penn: